TV doctors Oz and Phil explaining controversial coronavirus comments

 “These are issues that we are all wrestling with and I’ll continue to look for solutions to beat this virus,” he said.

 McGraw appeared on Laura Ingraham’s show Thursday.
-He pointed out the number of people who died because of cigarettes, auto accidents and swimming pool accidents and noted that those didn’t cause any lockdowns.
+He pointed out the number of people who died because of cigarettes, auto accidents and swimming poll accidents and noted that those didn’t cause any lockdowns.

 “The fallout is going to last for years because people’s lives are being destroyed,” he said.
 Ingraham has been among the television personalities who have pushed for a plan to reopen the country.